4lekzFL/cursoHTML/README.md

 # cursoHTML

-Esta es una pagina web.
+Esta es una pagina web de prueba.
-Contáctame: ales44@gmail.com
-Dirección: Av.
-Bartolomé Díaz 456
-(CC) Curso de Diseño WEB by 4lekz.
-Todos los derechos reservados 2020.
+This is a testing web page.